-Michael Sammons, D.M.A. currently serves as the Percussion Area Head at the University of Utah.
-Sammons is recognized as a versatile performer in solo and chamber, symphonic, the marching percussion arts and non-western musical styles.
-In addition to his work with the Utah Symphony Orchestra, he consistently performs with the Ballet West Orchestra, Pioneer Theater Company, Utah Chamber Artists and is a frequent guest with NOVA (New Music Chamber Series).
+Michael Sammons, D.M.A. serves as the Percussion Area Head at the University of Utah.
+Sammons is recognized as a versatile performer in solo and chamber, symphonic, marching percussion arts and non-western musical styles.
+In addition to his work with the Utah Symphony Orchestra, he consistently performs with the Utah Opera, Ballet West Orchestra, Pioneer Theater Company, Utah Chamber Artists and is a frequent guest with NOVA (New Music Chamber Series).
 He also directs the newly founded “Street Drumline” for the NBA’s Utah Jazz.
-His work can be heard on ESPN, local media outlets and diverse recording projects such as the Utah Symphony Orchestra and UA STEEL, the University of Arizona Steel Band.
+His work can be heard on ESPN, local media outlets and diverse recording projects including the Utah Symphony Orchestra.

-Sammons has appeared extensively throughout the U.S. and in Brazil as a guest artist and clinician including multiple performances at the Percussive Arts Society International Convention (PASIC), Universidad Federal de Rio de Janeiro and de Recife in Brazil, various Percussive Arts Society’s “Days of Percussion”, National Association for Music Education, and numerous state Music Educators Association Conventions as well as prominent university and high school programs.
+Sammons has appeared extensively throughout the U.S. and in Brazil as a guest artist and clinician including multiple performances at the Percussive Arts Society International Convention (PASIC), Universidad Federal de Rio de Janeiro and de Recife in Brazil, various Percussive Arts Society’s “Days of Percussion”, National Association for Music Education, and numerous state Music Educators Association Conventions as well as prominent universities across the U.S.

 He has performed with orchestras in Florida, Arizona, and Alabama where he was percussionist / assistant timpanist with the Mobile Symphony Orchestra from 2008-2012.
 Sammons is an artist endorsee for Vic Firth Sticks/Mallets, Remo Drumheads, Sabian Cymbals, Grover Pro Percussion and a Yamaha Performing Artist.